 The proposed investment was EUR 565,000 with a simple payback time of 8 years.
 The proposed financing plan was as follows:

 - Total grant – EUR 240,000 (42.5%)

 - Total Pavlohrad local contribution – EUR 85,000 (15%)

-Once implemented, the project is expected to benefit the local community by:
+Once implemented, the project was expected to benefit the local community by:

-The project has been cancelled in 2020, due to changed priorities for development of the district heating system in the city.
+The project was cancelled in 2020, due to changed priorities for development of the district heating system in the city.

 Photo credit: Nataliya Shestakova